atheeralattar/task3/README.md

 # task3

-using System;

-/*

  Atheer

 * 1. Write a program in C to create and display a doubly linked list.
 Test Data :
 Input the number of nodes : 3
 Input data for node 1 : 2